pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```
-The name and description variable are now dynamic; they will change depending on this.state.editable.
+The name and description variable are now dynamic; they will change depending on `this.state.editable`.
 Let’s do the same for the edit button:

 _app/assets/javascripts/components/_\__item.js.jsx_
 ```javascript
 <button onClick={this.handleEdit}> {this.state.editable ?
 'Submit' : 'Edit' } </button>
 ```

 There’s something missing in the input fields.
-We’ll reference them in the component methods just as we did in<NewSkill />; there has to be a ‘ref’ attribute in the input fields.
-Let’s add this attribute to the input fields and reference them in the handleEdit() method.
+We’ll reference them in the component methods just as we did in `<NewSkill />`; there has to be a `ref` attribute in the input fields.
+Let’s add this attribute to the input fields and reference them in the `handleEdit()` method.

 _app/assets/javascripts/components/_\__item.js.jsx_
 ```javascript